Qualifications and experience

 Since 1998 I have done extensive psycho-legal work, in neuropsychology assessments and reports.
 My curriculum vitae for expert witness work is on file with the National Crime Agency.

-Since 2016 I have worked closely with my colleague Dr Stuart Brody http://drstuartbrody.com/ on providing training in working with sexual problems, especially with older people.
+Since 2016 I have worked closely with my colleague Dr Stuart Brody http://drstuartbrody.com/ on providing training to clinicians working with sexual problems, especially with older people.